ludiosarchive/py2clj-cheatsheet/README.md

 # Python/Clojure cheatsheet

 This document is intended for Python programmers who want to know how to do various common things in Clojure.

 Almost all of the examples below are intended to be pasted in a Python REPL or a Clojure REPL.
 The Python version always precedes the Clojure version.

+If this is missing some common task, please file an issue.

 ## Tasks